-It creates more clarity about scientific relevance, provides orientation and supports the targeted use of one's own working time.
-It also forms a basis for the transparent presentation of academic achievements, which strengthens their recognition within the university.
+It provides greater clarity regarding academic relevance, offers guidance and supports the targeted use of one’s own working time.
+Furthermore, it forms a basis for the transparent presentation of academic achievements, thereby strengthening their recognition within the university.

 Structure of the framework

-The current Activity Framework comprises 9 standard items and 20 optional items for describing and recognising academic performance.
+The current Activity Framework comprises 8 standard items and 21 optional items for describing and recognising academic achievement.

-The 9 standard items describe the basic requirements for academic staff in general and are to be understood as a university-wide "standard" or basis for all faculties and branches of science.
+The 8 standard items describe the fundamental requirements for academic staff in general and are to be understood as a university-wide ‘standard’ or basis for all faculties and disciplines.

-In addition, the 20 optional items are relevant performance elements that are more relevant in some academic disciplines or may be particularly meaningful for certain individuals.
+The 21 optional items are, in addition, relevant performance elements that may be more relevant in certain disciplines or particularly meaningful for specific individuals.

-Each faculty has the opportunity to adapt the framework to their specific needs.
-This creates a practical and relevant recognition structure for academics.
+Each faculty has the option to adapt the framework to its specific needs.
+This creates a practical and relevant recognition structure for researchers.

-One such "item", in addition to the obvious necessary topic of "publications", is "Science to Public", for example.
-As a university, we have a public mandate to make scientific discourse and scientific results visible and available.
-This requires publications, lectures, collaborations and similar instruments.
-This involves a lot of working time for scientists.
-We want to value this work and the associated results.
+One such ‘item’, alongside the obviously necessary topic of ‘publications’, is, for example, ‘Science to Public’.
+As a university, one of our public mandates is to make academic discourse and research findings visible and accessible.
+This requires publications, lectures, collaborations and similar tools.
+This involves a significant amount of researchers’ working time.
+We wish to value this work and the results it produces.

-In addition to the topics of 'publications' and 'science to the public', other areas of responsibility of a modern university are also important.
+In addition to the topics of ‘publications’ and ‘Science to Public’, there are other areas of responsibility that are important for a modern university.

-Management work at the institute.
-After all, we are almost 5,000 employees at the University of Graz.
+Management work within the institute.
+After all, there are almost 5,000 staff members at the University of Graz.

-Supervision work in education: teaching, examination time, supervision of theses, ...
+Supervisory work in education: teaching, examination periods, supervision of final theses, …

 Networking with non-university organisations